Here are the definitions of some commonly used terms in Institutional Research.

 Non-degree seeking student – A student enrolled in courses for credit who is not recognized by the institution as seeking a degree or formal award.

-Nonresident Alien – A person who is not a citizen or national of the United States and who is in this country on a visa or temporary basis and does not have the right to remain indefinitely.
+Nonresident Alien or International – A person who is not a citizen or national of the United States and who is in this country on a visa or temporary basis and does not have the right to remain indefinitely.

 Part-time Student: Undergraduate – A student enrolled for either 11 semester credits or less.